 This fast pace causes us to go go go.
 We get fancy coffee drinks to supply our need for non-stop energy.
 We eat/drink power bars to supply our need for fuel.

 I thought to myself, enough is enough.
-To create self-discipline, it requires daily practice and repetition.
+Creating self-discipline requires daily practice and repetition.
 This is NOT PERFECTIONISM.
 It’s practice.

 If you need to get a mental health coach, read a self-help book to help you remove the mental blocks.
 DO IT!
 Then start your daily practice.